eehh-stanford/MinMaj-Adaptation-Diffusion/README.md

-# Social factors in community-based adaptation sustainability
+# Minority-group incubators and majority-group reservoirs for climate change adaptation

 This repository contains code and supporting documentation for Jones lab's work identifying the effect of various social, cultural, and technological factors on